dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/announcing-giraffe-100.md

 Giraffe 1.0.0 offers a new [streaming API](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md#streaming) which can be used to stream (large) files and other content directly to a client.

-A lot of work has been put into making this feature properly work like supporting conditional HTTP headers or range processing abilities.
-On top of that I was even able to help iron out a [few bugs in ASP.NET Core MVC](https://github.com/aspnet/Mvc/issues/7208)'s implementation as well.
+A lot of work has been put into making this feature properly work like supporting conditional HTTP headers and range processing capabilities.
+On top of that I was even able to help iron out a [few bugs in ASP.NET Core MVC](https://github.com/aspnet/Mvc/issues/7208)'s implementation as well (loving the fact that ASP.NET Core is all open source).

 ## Conditional HTTP Headers